Iowa defeats Big Ten foe 195.725-195.275

 Iowa 194.150, Iowa State 192.700 Friday, Feb.
 17, 2012

-Larissa Libby completed her ninth year as head coach at the University of Iowa in 2013, leading Iowa to its sixth-consecutive NCAA postseason appearance, the seventh in her tenure.
+Libby led Iowa to its sixth-consecutive NCAA postseason appearance, the seventh in her tenure, during her ninth year as head coach in 2013.
 The Hawkeyes finished sixth in the Norman Regional, posting 194.475.
 In the regular season, Iowa clinched the Cy-Hawk Series, defeating Iowa State with a season-best, 196.375-194.575.
 Iowa was the only Big Ten team to down Minnesota, the regular season Big Ten Co-Champions.
 The Hawkeyes beat the Gophers, 195.725-195.550.

 Under Libby's guidance, Iowa finished its 2013 homestand undefeated.
 The Hawkeyes recorded their highest-ever average home attendance (1,414), drawing a season-high 2,303 fans against Iowa State.
 Iowa found success off the floor as well, as four GymHawks, Sydney Hoerr, Emma Stevenson, Kaitlynn Urano and Emma Willis, received Academic All-Big Ten honors.